make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

   and have been a topic of research in the past, but today they are readily available
 - JavaScript has one called `Math.random()`
-- Oddly however `Math.random()` has no way to set the seed
+- However, unlike most generators, JavaScript provides no way to set the seed
-- If we try to use `Math.random()` for generating our points, we have no way to guarantee that every player will see the same thing
+- This means that if we try to use `Math.random()` for generating our points, then we have no way to guarantee that every player will see the same thing
-- We could look for an existing library which provides a seedable generator and just use that
-- But digging a bit deeper gives us some insight into the underlying math
-- We will also gain an appreciation for the remarkable efforts of the computer scientists who first discovered it
+- So we could look for an existing library which provides a seedable generator, but if we dig a little deeper we might gain more insight into the underlying math as well as an appreciation for the remarkable efforts of the computer scientists who first discovered it

 # Poll: Which sequence looks more random?